fachrihawari/sechat/readme.md

-# SecChat
+# sechat

 A real-time chat application built with React, Socket.io, and Express.js, featuring email-based authentication with OTP verification.

 ## Overview

-SecChat is a modern, real-time messaging platform that allows users to communicate instantly.
+sechat is a modern, real-time messaging platform that allows users to communicate instantly.
 The application uses email-based authentication with OTP (One-Time Password) verification for secure access, and Socket.io for real-time messaging capabilities.

 ## Architecture